A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 where all associated numerical factors have been ignored for illustrative purposes.

 More generally, the family of gluons acts on a vector of preon colours as indicated by

-It is worth noting that there is no emergence of colour superselection for individual particles in $\mbb{R}^{0|18}$ dust gravity, as the $\GLTR_C$ symmetry is unbroken, so there exists a freedom of basis on the colour sector corresponding to an arbitrary global transformation in $\SU{3}_C$.
+It is worth noting that there is no fixed reference point on the colour sector as the $\SU{3}_C$ symmetry is unbroken, so there exists a freedom of basis corresponding to an arbitrary global transformation in $\SU{3}_C$.
 Any coloured fundamental or composite particle may be put into an arbitrary superposition of colours using such a transformation, though relative colour charges of different particles remain unchanged, as does the magnitude of the overall colour charge of a composite particle.

 Recognise now that \fref{fig:basicmass} contains contributions to two mass vertices.
-Although their contributions to fermion mass are nonvanishing only when they appear pairwise, as shown in \fref{fig:basicmass}, there is no requirement for this pair to be consecutive.
-It suffices that each vertex be paired with a conjugate vertex separated by distance and time no greater than $\mc{L}_\QL$ (which is within a few orders of magnitude of Planck length) in the isotropy frame of the QL.
-Indeed, these vertices are connected by a foreground fermion propagator which in general also undergoes further interactions with the QL, represented by using a massive propagator for this fermion and requiring consistency with the outcome of the mass vertex calculation.
-In general a foreground fermion exhibiting a net propagation over distance or time of $\ILO{\mc{L}_\QL}$ in the isotropy frame of the QL will scatter back and forth multiple times in this process, interacting with $\OO{\NQL}\sim 10^{36}$ particles from the QL , and consequently the number of unpaired vertices is negligible.
-Furthermore, where unpaired vertices do exist, their net effect vanishes on average over length or time scales larger than $\mc{L}_\QL$.
+Although their contributions to fermion mass are nonvanishing only when they appear pairwise, there is no requirement for this pair to be consecutive.
+It suffices that each vertex be paired with a conjugate vertex separated by distance and time no greater than $\mc{L}_0$ in the isotropy frame of the pseudovacuum.
+Indeed, these vertices are connected by a foreground fermion propagator which in general also undergoes further interactions with the pseudovacuum, represented by using a massive propagator for this fermion and requiring consistency with the outcome of the mass vertex calculation.
+In general a foreground fermion exhibiting a net propagation over distance or time of $\ILO{\mc{L}_0}$ in the isotropy frame of the pseudovacuum will scatter back and forth multiple times in this process such that the number of unpaired vertices is assumed negligible.
+Furthermore, where unpaired vertices do exist, their net effect vanishes on average over probe length or time scales larger than $\mc{L}_0$.
 It is therefore reasonable to assume during evaluation that each vertex belongs to a pair.

-Counting vertices arising from \fref{fig:basicmass}, for every photon vertex there is also on average one vertex for each of the nine gluon s.
-Across macroscopic length scales, deviations from this average relative frequency will be negligible.
+Counting vertices arising from \fref{fig:basicmass}, for every photon vertex there is also by construction one vertex for each of the nine gluon s.